hbirdman57/DevOps_online_Odesa_2022_Q1Q2/m1/task1.1/readme.md

 <p>20 step - merge executed by command git merge(branch), but when you inside branch you need to be main.
 Merge conflict solved by manual change some html code.</p>
 <p>22 step - all merged into master</p>
 <p>25 step - all logs added to the task1.1_GIT.txt file</p>

-<p>My text about DevOps</p>
-<p>DevOps - it is not like special job or something that you can learn anywhere.
-DevOps should install needed OS to needed environment with needed apps.
-He need to have good troubleshooting experiance, communication skills and be a progmatic persone.
-Monitoring skills, and desire to automate everything also needed in this vacancy.</p>